Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Introduction

-The interested reader can use the methods of Section \ref{sec:torusknots} to obtain a surgery coefficient $r$ too (or several).
+The curious reader can use the methods of Section \ref{sec:torusknots} to obtain the surgery coefficients $r$ too.

-In this theorem, case 16 is shown to bound rational homology balls in \cite{GALL} and reflects the degenerate cases of surgeries on torus knots that are lens spaces or connected sums of lens spaces, cases 12-15 are shown to bound rational homology balls in \cite{lecuonacomplementary} because their graphs have a pair of complementary legs, while all the cases 1-11 are shown to bound rational homology balls in this paper.
+In Theorem \ref{thm:torusknotlist}, case \ref{enum:nearpq} is shown to bound rational homology balls in \cite{GALL} and reflects the degenerate cases of surgeries on torus knots that are lens spaces or connected sums of lens spaces, cases \ref{enum:compllegs1}-\ref{enum:compllegs4} are shown to bound rational homology balls in \cite{lecuonacomplementary} because their graphs have a pair of complementary legs, while the cases \ref{enum:onemodp}-\ref{enum:2234two} are shown to bound rational homology balls in this paper, using that there exists an $r$ such that $S^3_r(T(p,q))$ bounds a graph in the families of Figures \ref{fig:32333general}, \ref{fig:3223general} and \ref{fig:liscagraph2234extendedgeneral}.
 The authors of \cite{GALL} classified all positive integral surgeries on positive torus knots that bound rational homology balls.
-The classification included 18 families, whereof families 6-18 are included in our family 16, family 4 in our family 8, and the others in families 1 and 2.
+The classification included 18 families, whereof families (6)-(18) are included in our family \ref{enum:nearpq}, family (4) in our family \ref{enum:2234gall}, and the others in families \ref{enum:onemodp} and \ref{enum:minusonemodp}.

 At the moment of writing we do not know of any other positive torus knots having positive surgeries bounding rational homology balls.
 The pair $(8,19)$ is in some metric the smallest example not to appear on the list of Theorem \ref{thm:torusknotlist}.
 Thus we may concretely ask: \begin{question} Is there an $r \in \Q_+$ such that $S^3_r(T(8,19))$ bounds a rational homology ball? \end{question}